 An evening at one of the Stratford theatres is a romantic experience whether or not you are moved by the prose and verse.
 It’s a chance to dress up and make a night of it.

 3. Messing about on the river

-Take a picnic and a bottle of wine, rent a rowboat and head downstream past the theatre and the weeping willows of the gardens towards the soaring spire of Holy Trinity Church and find a quiet spot to tie off, eat, drink and laze.
+Take a picnic and a bottle of wine, rent a rowing boat and head downstream past the theatre and the weeping willows of the gardens, towards the soaring spire of Holy Trinity Church.
+Find a quiet spot to tie off, eat, drink and laze on the riverbank.

 4. Pints in the pub

 Drop into one of Stratford’s many old pubs for a pint of ‘real ale’.
 Three recommendations are:

 • The Dirty Duck on Southern Lane, the actors’ favourite pub (for atmosphere, star-spotting and views of the theatre)